ritvikj7/MediaBase/README.md

 have to be correct but also if the letters are uppercase or lowercase.
 You can add as many medias or remove as many medias as you like.
 You can also view the medias you have added to a media category by adding the media category you want to view for "Select Media Category" and then by clicking view.
 You can save what you have created if you like.

-## what I want to do
-- I want to be able to change the rating of the media
-- I want to be able to have a drop-down menu for all possible media-category
-- I want to be able to disable buttons if they at a certain point can't be used
-- I want to be able to have pseudo text that tells a person what they should add
-- I want to throw exception for invalid ratings
-- I want to have exit browsers after a certain period of time
-- I want to reduce duplication for the pop-up-messages.